 Sometimes, thrombophlebitis is caused by a bacterial infection in the vein.
 The usual culprit is a bacteria called Staphylococcus, commonly found on the skin.

 In certain cases, thrombophlebitis develops without an obvious reason.
-It may develop in the leg veins of pregnant women, in people with varicose veins, and in some people with cancer in the abdomen (particularly the pancreas).
-Women over the age of 35 years who smoke and take oral contraceptives (birth control pills) are at a higher risk of developing blood clots.
+It may develop in the leg veins of pregnant people, in people with varicose veins, and in some people with cancer in the abdomen (particularly the pancreas).

 DVT occurs when blood clots form in the deep veins of the legs or pelvis, and is often caused by:

 - surgery or trauma (especially hip surgery, gynecological surgery, heart surgery)